Aram2K/Metric-Internship-/README.md

 This is my code on predicting the success or failure of a startup.
 I have used xgboost and RandomForest classifiers.
+You need to donwload all the files as there is changes done in excel file directly that is different from the original dataset.